MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/prepare-network.md

 # Prepare your organization's network for Microsoft Teams

-Before you begin your Microsoft Teams rollout, check the following:
+Before you begin your Microsoft Teams rollout, make sure your network is ready.
+Check the following:

 1. Do all your locations have internet access (so they can connect to Office 365)?
 At a minimum, verify that the following common ports are open to the internet from all locations: